Wall showing signs of Rising Damp

 This video player requires JavaScript.

-• Decaying skirting boards and floorboards
+• Decaying skirting boards and floorboards: Timber may feel spongy or crumbly.

-• Damp wallpaper, plaster or paint
+• Damp wallpaper, paint and plaster: Peeling or bubbling finishes.

-• Localised patches of mould
+• Localised patches of black mould: Especially near affected areas.

 Tide mark damp stains